-Appendix - Code of Conduct for Extra Curricular Activities
+Appendix 1 - Code of Conduct for Extra Curricular Activities

 This Code of Conduct outlines the standard of behaviour expected of all study support tutors at Braywood.
 It is designed to provide guidance for ethical dilemmas and conflicts of interest.
+This code of conduct is given to all extracurricular teachers.